Macquarie Street and Fishery Point Road intersection upgrade, Morisset

 Roads and Maritime Services is planning to upgrade this intersection to improve safety, traffic flow and accommodate increased traffic demand.

-The proposed upgrade is in response to increased traffic volumes associated with development in the area and community concerns being raised about safety at the intersection.
+The upgrade is in response to increased traffic volumes associated with development in the area and community concerns being raised about safety at the intersection.

 Traffic volumes through the Macquarie Street and Fishery Point Road intersection at Morisset are around 1752 vehicles per hour in the morning peak, and 1999 vehicles per hour in the afternoon peak.

 Roads and Maritime Services sought comments from the community and stakeholders on the proposed project in April and May 2018.

 The upgrade will:

 - Improve safety

 - Improve traffic flow

 - Accommodate increased traffic demand due to growth in the local area.